spokencloud/avaya-cloud-api/NodeJS/README.md

 - Prettier - Code formatter, to format code on save
 - TSLint, fix Typescript on save

-Git Hooks: The project also uses husky, lint-staged, and prettier to make sure code is formatted and tested before being committed to Git repository
+Git Hooks: The project also uses husky, lint-staged, and prettier to make sure code is formatted and tested before being committed to Git repository.
+Make sure latest version of npm is used for this work. e.g. nvm use 13.5

 - pre-commit, compile and format code
 - pre-push, run unit tests